Puerto Princesa Underground River

 To get there, it took us more than an hour and a half drive to Sabang via a tourist van courtesy of Ellen’s Travel and Tours, all the way to the Northern side of Palawan.
-The park is extensive and is a huge ecotourism destination which is home to fifteen species of endemic birds and 165 other bird species.
+The park is extensive and is a huge eco-tourism destination which is home to fifteen species of endemic birds and 165 other bird species.

 Formerly known as St. Paul Subterranean River, Puerto Princesa Subterranean River National Park flows about 50 kilometers north of Puerto Princesa City.
 There are a lot of underground rivers in the world, but this one has over eight kilometers of navigable length in huge limestone karst caverns filled with stalactites, stalagmites, and massive columns.

-UNESCO has recognized it as a World Heritage Site and it has the reputation of being the world’s longest underground navigable river though according to what I found on the web, it is actually the second longest.
+UNESCO has recognized it as a World Heritage Site and it has the reputation of being the world’s longest underground navigable river though according to what I found on the web, it is actually the second-longest.
 No matter though, the boat trip through the caverns was totally surreal but I almost gave up at first with the unpleasant smell of bat poop after entering the underground river.
-Surprisingly, as you go along with the river tour, you will soon forget the unpleasant smell and will instead mesmerized with the the natural wonder.
+Surprisingly, as you go along with the river tour, you will soon forget the unpleasant smell and will instead mesmerized with the natural wonder.

-The limestone shapes inside take on crazy images in the dim lighting and it’s easy to see why some have been given names like ‘The Holy Family’, ‘Face of Jesus’ and ‘Big Bacon’.
+The limestone shapes inside take on crazy images in the dim lighting and it’s easy to see why some have been given names like ‘The Holy Family’, ‘Face of Jesus’, and ‘Big Bacon’.
 The boat ride inside the underground river took about thirty minutes and was worth ten times the price of 200 pesos.

 There are unpleasant things that you will experience in each journey but that is an integral part of the trip.
-Learning new things from each trip is education in its highest form… Just learn how to smile and be thankful for having new friends, experiences and pictures… pictures and lots of pictures… Travel Safely everyone:)
+Learning new things from each trip is an education in its highest form… Just learn how to smile and be thankful for having new friends, experiences and pictures… pictures and lots of pictures… Travel Safely, everyone:)